 - Clicky – Clicky provides real-time web analytics to help you monitor, analyze, and react to web traffic in a timely manner.

-- Raven – Raven, a particularly valuable option for agencies, helps you create engaging, thorough, and easy to understand marketing reports.
+- Raven – Raven, a particularly valuable option for agencies, helps you create engaging, thorough, and easy-to-understand marketing reports.

-Customer engagement & success
+Customer engagement and success